A scientist by training. Passionate about changing the world for the better. Happiest when collaborating with others.

-Hannah is named on BioBeat’s 2019’s 50 Movers and Shakers in BioBusiness report, highlighting the trailblazers and trendsetters shaping the future of the UK life sciences sector.
-Nominated for her commitment to collaboration through her work, and her focus on simplifying software for monitoring cancer patients.
-Hannah was awarded for bringing together cancer patients and oncologists for the development of an artificial intelligence platform for treatment monitoring; helping to secure the first industry access to data from Genomics England’s 100,000 Genomes Project; and generating pre-Series A revenue and adoption of the technology by genomic labs and clinics.
+Hannah was awarded a spot on BioBeat’s 2019’s 50 Movers and Shakers in BioBusiness report, highlighting the trailblazers and trendsetters shaping the future of the UK life sciences sector, for her commitment to collaboration through her work and her focus on simplifying software for monitoring cancer patients.

-If you’d like to book Hannah for an event, or have a chat about science, she’d love to hear from you!
+If you’d like to book Hannah for an event, get Hannah to mentor your start-up, or have a chat about anything else she’d love to hear from you!
 Get in touch at drhannaht [at] gmail.com, @DrHannahT, or use the contact form.

 Hannah is a translational cancer biologist by training.
 She has a PhD on the mechanistic link between type 2 diabetes and colorectal cancer from Queen Mary University of London (2014-2018).
 In 2014, she graduated with a pharmacology masters degree from the University of Bath, which included a year of drug discovery with MedImmune where she focused on using phage display to identify novel targets for pancreatic cancer.

-Hannah loves to do crafts in her spare time, you can purchase one of her custom made motivational cross stitches here – www.etsy.com/uk/shop/HandmadeByDrHannahT.
+Hannah also loves to do crafts in her spare time, you can purchase one of her custom made motivational cross stitches here.